sstallion/vim-whitespace/README.md

 ### `:WhitespaceStrip`

 Corrects whitespace errors, optionally accepting a range.
-By default the entire file is corrected.
+By default the entire buffer is corrected.

 ## Key Mappings

-Key mappings may be overridden by assigning the corresponding `<Plug>` command to a different sequence.
+Key mappings may be overridden by assigning the corresponding `<Plug>` binding to a different sequence in your `.vimrc`.

 ### `<Leader>w`